kwickramasekara/youtube-offline/README.md

 1. Paste a YouTube playlist URL
 2. Click "Add Playlist"
 3. The app will automatically fetch playlist info and start downloading

+**Download Organization:**
+- Each video is saved in its own folder named after the YouTube video ID
+- Example structure: `downloads/dQw4w9WgXcQ/Video Title Name.mp4`
+- This ensures unique folder names and makes it easy to organize related files (subtitles, thumbnails, etc.) with each video

 **Managing Playlists:**
 - **Enable/Disable**: Temporarily stop checking a playlist